 Examination of the Head and Neck

-Rough examination of eyesight, smell, eye tracking, finger perimetry, facial sensitization, facial muscles, soft palate movement, shoulder lift, head turn and tongue movement.
+Examination of eyesight, smell, eye tracking, finger perimetry, facial sensitization, facial muscles, soft palate movement, shoulder lift, head turn, and tongue movement.

 Nose and Ears:

 Ulcers?
 Dehydration?
 Dental condition?

 Respiratory rate?
 Palpation and percussion: diaphragmatic excursion?
 Auscultation?